All you need to know about the currency of Czech Republic

 Prague’s currency: What is the currency in Prague?

-What is the currency for Prague?
+What is the official currency for Prague?
 Many tourists appear to be clueless when it comes to Prague’s currency.
 That makes perfect sense.
 Because of its modest size, currency used in Czech Republic is not as widely recognized as other currencies, such as the euro.

 Czech koruna, sometimes known as the Czech crown, is the official currency of the Czech Republic.
 The Czech is yet to adopt the euro even though it is a European Union member.